• Gluten-Free Recipes

 • Unsalted butter - Always use unsalted butter in baking recipes unless otherwise specified so that your finished product is not too salty.

-• Eggs - I used large eggs in this recipe and I recommend using large eggs.
+• Eggs - I used large eggs in this recipe.

 • Heavy cream - I love using heavy cream in gluten free scones because it gives that extra richness and moisture needed in gluten free baking.
 However, I have also made this recipe using whole milk, and the scones also turn out very well.